PNNL-Comp-Mass-Spec/PHRP/Readme.txt

 Use /L to specify that a log file should be created.
 Use /L:LogFilePath to specify the name (or full path) for the log file.

-Use the optional /Q switch will suppress all error messages.

 -------------------------------------------------------------------------------
 Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) Copyright 2006, Battelle Memorial Institute.
 All Rights Reserved.